The TurboGo f.a.q.

 For more information about the playing strength of TurboGo, please read the TurboGo helpfile.

-No, it isn't, and since I would like to try to port TurboGo to handheld computers first, It's not likely to happen anytime soon.
+No, it isn't, and it's not likely to happen anytime soon.

 For Macintosh owners, there may be two options: